-Power BI is a Data Analysis and Visualization tool for BI users which help them in performing analysis, data modelling and preparing reports from a wide range of data acquired from the data source.
+Power BI is a Data Analysis and Visualization tool for BI users which helps them in performing analysis, data modeling and preparing reports from a wide range of data acquired from the data source.
 Need to know, find out What is Power BI.

 Power BI Components

 Power BI made of 8 components.
 These components can even be used individually.
 The Components are:

 - Power Query: it mashes the data and transforms it.